 Matthew Warder is an internationally recognized energy, metals, and mining expert.
 He has a decade of experience covering the coal, iron ore, and steel industries.
 Matt frequently presents at natural resources conferences around the world.
 Investors seek out his independent, future-looking analysis, which is a critical “one-stop shop” for those looking at in the natural resources industry.

-Besides serving as the founding editor of The Rick Rule Alliance, Matt serves as Director of Research and Product Development at Energy Capital Research Group (ECRG).
+Matt serves as Director of Research and Product Development at Energy Capital Research Group (ECRG).
 With a small group of partners, Matt co-founded ECRG in 2015 after nine years at Wood Mackenzie.
 They were dissatisfied with the general failure of markets, the investment community, and major industry consulting firms to better anticipate major price shifts in oil, precious metals, and other natural resources.
 They had better ideas.
 ECRG focuses on nimble yet accurate daily intelligence and projections supported an emphasis on critical supply and demand pivot points.

 At Wood Mackenzie, Matt was principal analyst for Iron Ore and Steel Costs.
 While there, he created more than 150 reports annually covering companies, regional supply studies, and emerging trends.
 He also authored extensive research and provided consulting services for industry clients and institutional investors.
 Prior to that, he led various teams at Wood Mackenzie covering the U.S., Canadian, and Latin American coal industries, with an emphasis on the Appalachian region.